 The same is true for the concept of a mother in the English language.
 What do you call your mother?
 Mom?
 Momma?
 Something else?

 You may hear mothers referred to by different words from time to time.
 Some examples include mom, mum, mummy, mam, mammy, mother, motha, mommy, momma, ma, madre, mama, and even maw.
 Do you use any of these names for your mom?
 Do you use another word not listed here?

 All these different versions of mother just show us how important mothers are to our culture.
 For some, “mother” may seem too formal.
 Instead, the woman who makes you pancakes on Saturday morning needs a more informal word like “mommy” to capture what she means to you.

-If you want to surprise your mom, your mommy or your mama this Mother’s Day, learn how to say mom in a foreign language.
-Here are some foreign languages from around the world and their word or words for mom:
+If you want to surprise your mom, your mommy or your mama this Mother’s Day, learn how to say mom in a new language.
+Here are some languages from around the world and their word or words for mom:

 Brazilian Portuguese: Mãe

 Italian: Madre or Mamma